If you’re ready to achieve your weight loss goals without a fad diet, flexible dieting may sound like the perfect solution.

 - Carbs: Your remaining calories can be made up of carbs

-Pros For Flexible Dieting With Macros
+Pros For Flexible Dieting

 Does Not Demonize “Unhealthy” Foods

-Studies have shown us that when we restrict a food, like say foods with refined sugar, it’s going to lead to us likely eating those foods in a binge-like style.
+Studies have shown us that when we restrict specific foods – like a cupcake – it’s going to lead to us going overboard and eating those foods in a binge-like style.
 I talked about this idea in my YouTube video on eating dessert every day and why it’s NOT a bad thing (I do it!).
 The same idea applies here.
-What you restrict, you’re going to want more of and likely eat it compulsively.
+What you restrict, you’re going to want more and likely eat it compulsively.

 Places An Emphasis On Fiber